tarwn/lessthandot-hugo/blogs/content/posts/2008-05-12-simple-addition-of-a-range-2.md

 }
 document.write("Loop: " + sumOfRangeLoop + "<br/>");
 ```
-Great &#8211; it gets you the answer that you wanted.
+Great – it gets you the answer that you wanted.
 Now what about 25 to 25,000,000 ?
 OK, that takes a while to run….
 What if I tried 234 to 435,657,123 ?
 Mmmm… ouch.
 This doesn't work too well does it ?

 ## Improving Performance

 If we want to be able to scale our code then we need to use a little math to help us get the answer, instead of relying on brute force.

-In this [excellent and clearly explained article about number range summation][1], you will see that there are many ways to visualise the process to make it easier to calculate the sum of a range &#8211; even in our head, and how they all lead toward a single formula.
-Within the comments you will notice that discussion identifies a more generic formula that allows for the starting position to be more than 1, and also to allow evenly spaced &#8216;steps'.
+In this [excellent and clearly explained article about number range summation][1], you will see that there are many ways to visualise the process to make it easier to calculate the sum of a range – even in our head, and how they all lead toward a single formula.
+Within the comments you will notice that discussion identifies a more generic formula that allows for the starting position to be more than 1, and also to allow evenly spaced 'steps'.

 ```javascript
 var rangeStart = 234;